-- 1.1 The Panel has agreed Terms of Reference for the operating of the group. - 1.2 The Panel will meet at least once a term and will be chaired by the Head of Student Services & Supported Education supported by an Advanced Safeguarding Lead. - 1.3 The Panel will review and approve all relevant amendments and new policies. - 1.4 All student and applicants that are put forward to the Panel hearing will be informed of the processes involved and invited to put forward a statement to support their case.
-Any professionals working with the student and/or applicant will also be contacted for supporting statements and may also be invited to attend the panel hearing. - 1.5 The Panel will hear the case for the student and/or applicant and each member will vote on an outcome along with stating their reasons why they have chosen this. - 1.6 The student and/or applicant will be written to with the decision of the Panel, informing them of the 10 days appeal notice period.
-Should the student and/or applicant wish to appeal, they must do so in writing to the Managing Director of Education and Training.
-The Managing Director's decision is final.
+1.1 The Panel has agreed Terms of Reference for the operating of the group.

+- 1.2 The Panel will meet at least once a term and will be chaired by the Safeguarding Lead and Equality and Diversity Officer. - 1.3 All student and applicants that are put forward to the Panel hearing will be informed of the processes involved and invited to put forward a statement to support their case.
+Any professionals working with the student and/or applicant will also be contacted for supporting statements and may also be invited to attend the panel hearing. - 1.4 The Panel will hear the case for the student and/or applicant and each member will vote on an outcome along with stating their reasons why they have chosen this. - 1.5 The student and/or applicant will be written to with the decision of the Panel, informing them of the 10 days appeal notice period. - 1.6 If the student and/or applicant wishes to appeal the decision of the Strategic Safeguarding Panel then appeals must be made, in writing, to the College Appeals Panel and be received within ten working days of receipt of the written outcome of the Strategic Safeguarding Panel being received.
+All appeals must follow the procedure noted in the College Appeals Panel Policy and Procedure (Policy CQ/PO/26) which can be obtained by contacting quality@lincolncollege.ac.uk